EU AI Act for Healthcare Providers: High-Risk AI Compliance 2026

 Medical Devices Are High-Risk

 AI that qualifies as a medical device under the MDR is automatically high-risk under the AI Act.
 Diagnostic AI, clinical decision support, treatment planning systems, patient monitoring with clinical implications—all high-risk.
+Our AI medical diagnosis compliance guide details the documentation and oversight obligations for diagnostic systems specifically.

 The good news: MDR compliance counts.
 If you’ve done conformity assessment under the Medical Device Regulation, you don’t need separate AI Act conformity assessment.
 But you still need to meet the substantive AI Act requirements, and the notified body process must address AI-specific risks.